Skip to content

 Sinead Murphy Sep 20, 2022 9:29:12 AM

+Employee wellbeing is key to achieving business growth, regardless of the size of your business.
 According to Gallup’s latest State of the Global Workplace report, 85% of employees admit to feeling disengaged at work.
-Staff who harbour these feelings are less likely to stay on board, so issues with retention and replacing top talent will likely follow.
+Staff who harbour these feelings are less likely to stay on board, so issues with retention and replacing top talent could follow.

 Considering the Risks